Thursday, February 28, 2019

 Cindy Lou-Who

-Santa Clause in his sleigh with Reindeer
+Santa Claus in his sleigh with Reindeer

 Hubby and I stopped at Jack's Restaurant in Lawrenceburg for breakfast.
-I ordered a sausage and cheese biscuit.
+I ordered a sausage-and-cheese biscuit.

 Hubby ordered a big breakfast.

-We arrived at Leipers Fork around 11:00 AM set up our chairs and walked around taking pictures and talking to local shop owners.
+We arrived at Leipers Fork around 11:00 A.M., set up our chairs, and walked around taking pictures and talking to local shop owners.

-People already had a chair set up in front of Pucketts Grocery a local restaurant
+People had already set up a chair in front of Pucketts Grocery, a local restaurant.

-fireplace a warm cozy spot
+fireplace, a warm, cozy spot

 Cowboy boot Sign

-There were several portlets set up but not near enough for the crowd.
+There were several portlets set up, but not near enough for the crowd.

 At the portlets, I met a woman who was building a house in the Leipers Fork area.
-She said we have 2 dogs and 2 cats and they were renting in the Nashville area but were originally from Atlanta, GA.
+She said we have 2 dogs and 2 cats, and they were renting in the Nashville area but were originally from Atlanta, GA.

-I also met a woman wearing a Mad Hatter hat, she was covered in Christmas rope, bells, and balls.
+I also met a woman wearing a Mad Hatter hat; she was covered in Christmas rope, bells, and balls.

 The little girl said she wanted one of the bears that were going to be thrown out during the parade.
 Both she and her brother caught two each.